-The Arborist Report and Tree Preservation Plan submitted under separate cover (Dougan, June 2024), indicates a total of 247 trees are proposed to be impacted, including 239 trees proposed for removal and 8 proposed to be injured with protective measures (i.e. Tree Protection Hoarding) based on the assumed limit of disturbance and existing tree locations, illustrated in Table 9 below.
-Impacts to trees and required compensation will be confirmed through detailed design.
-Tree compensation is addressed in section 8.3.1.
-Details can be found in the Arborist Report and Tree Preservation Plan submitted under separate cover (Dougan, June 2024).
+The Arborist Report and Tree Preservation Plan submitted under separate cover (Dougan, June 2024), indicates a total of 96 trees are proposed to be impacted, including 87 trees proposed for removal and 9 proposed to be injured based on the assumed limit of disturbance and existing tree locations, illustrated in

+Table 9 below.
+A total of 56 trees will be preserved on site.
+The remaining seven (7) trees are located on the North Lands, but have driplines extending into the South Lands property.
+The action for these trees will be determined through the North Lands Arborist Report and TPP (Dougan, 2025).

+Tree replacement is addressed in section 8.3.1.
+Details can be found in the Arborist Report and Tree Preservation Plan submitted under separate cover (Dougan, 2025).